Evangeline Lilly: Writing

+Lilly has stated that her literary inspirations are Roald Dahl and Edward Gorey.

 Personal life

 Lilly was raised Baptist and Mennonite and described herself as "very devout and evangelical".
-She has been involved in humanitarian work for 13 years in Rwanda where she runs an NGO.
+As of 2018, she has been involved in humanitarian work for 13 years in Rwanda where she runs an NGO.

 Lilly was married to hockey player Murray Hone from 2003 to 2004.
 She was in a relationship with English actor and Lost costar Dominic Monaghan from 2004 to 2007.
 In 2010, Lilly began a relationship with Norman Kali.
 She gave birth to a son, in 2011.
 Their second son was born in October 2015.

-On 20 December 2006, an electrical problem set fire to Lilly's house in Kailua, Hawaii, destroying the house and all of her possessions while she was on the set of Lost.
+On December 20, 2006, an electrical problem set fire to Lilly's house in Kailua, Hawaii, destroying the house and all of her possessions while she was on the set of Lost.
 Though she lost all of her belongings, she said that the fire was "almost liberating" and that she was "in no hurry to clutter up [her] life again".

-On 16 March 2020, Lilly received mixed responses when she refused to self-quarantine during the COVID-19 pandemic, said it was "business as usual" on Instagram, and claimed that she values "freedom over [her] life".
-On 26 March, she apologized for her comments and called them "dismissive, arrogant, and cryptic".
-On 27 January 2022, she posted a photo on Instagram showing that she had taken part in a march against COVID-19 vaccine mandates in Washington, D.C., and said that "nobody should ever be forced to inject their body with anything, against their will".
-On 18 February, amidst the Canada convoy protest against federal COVID-19 mandates, she urged Canadian Prime Minister Justin Trudeau to meet with the protestors.
+On March 16, 2020, Lilly received mixed responses when she refused to self-quarantine during the COVID-19 pandemic, said it was "business as usual" on Instagram, and said that she values "freedom over [her] life".
+On March 26, she apologized for her comments and called them "dismissive, arrogant, and cryptic".
+On January 27, 2022, she posted a photo on Instagram showing that she had taken part in a march against COVID-19 vaccine mandates in Washington, D.C., and said that "nobody should ever be forced to inject their body with anything, against their will".
+On February 18, amidst the Canada convoy protest against federal COVID-19 mandates, she urged Canadian Prime Minister Justin Trudeau to meet with the protestors.

+On May 30, 2025, Lilly suffered facial and head injuries after passing out and falling into a boulder.
+On January 2, 2026, Lilly revealed she had brain damage caused by her traumatic brain injury from the accident and is now focused on recovery.